csswizardry/csswizardry.github.com/free-consultations.md

 2. I take a look over your Core Web Vitals data.
 3. I identify your key liabilities and pain points and provide early triage.
 4. I suggest an appropriate level of engagement.
-5. You decide how you’d like to proceed.
+5. You decide if you’d like to proceed.

 It’s as simple as that.